xshaokun/gadgets/pytools/README.md

 * `logger.py`: some formatted log messages
 * `pluto_tools.py`: some tools  used specificaly for PLUTO simulations
 * `tools.py`: some general used tools

+Note that `pytools` can be installed by `pip` under this directory so that it is added to your python's import path:

+    $ python -m pip install --user -e .

+Then, it can be imported in your python script:

+    import pytools